Ladybirds Class

 Our Curriculum:

 At Old Buckenham, we understand that learning through play is essential if a child is to succeed.
-Therefore we place great emphasis in planning memorable experiences for our young pupils which stem from their interests, and the key skills which we know they need to strive to master.
+Therefore we strive to create memorable experiences for our young pupils which stem from their interests, focusing on the key skills which we know they need to strive to master.
 We also recognise the need for key skills to be taught through structured adult led sessions, which children can then build upon further within their play.

 The EYFS describes seven areas of learning and development, which are comprised of 'Prime' and 'Specific' skills.
 The prime areas are those most essential for a child’s healthy development and future learning.
 These are: